 Happy Trails Farm Animal Sanctuary:

-My birthday wish was for family and friends to accompany me to an animal sanctuary.
-Well, I couldn’t get it organized in the summer, and our scheduled fall sanctuary visit fell through.
-Soon, the time was nearing for the sanctuaries around here to end tours for the winter.
-I was determined though, and found a sanctuary that was just over the PA/Ohio border that had some open dates on the last weekend of tour season.
+When our scheduled fall sanctuary visit fell through, I found another sanctuary that was just over the PA/Ohio border that had some open dates on their very last weekend of tour season.
 I wrote about my experience on the Main Street Vegan blog a couple weeks ago which you can find here.

 I love wearing essential oils as natural perfume.
 I use them not only to smell nice but also for their therapeutic benefits.
 I usually switch to earthier and warmer scents in the fall and winter (think amber, vanilla, sandalwood, patchouli), but it was so darn warm through November and December that I was repeatedly drawn to my tahitian gardenia which is one of my favorite summer scents.
 Pacifica describes it as a “sweet, smooth and slightly citrusy aroma…reminiscent of Jasmine, Sweet Orange and Tea Leaves.”